alexhuang0729/algocourse/notes/mod4notes.md

 ### Fundamental data types

 - Value: collection of objects
-- OperationsL insertm remove, iterate, test if empty
+- Operations insert, remove, iterate, test if empty
-- Intent is clear when we isnert
+- Intent is clear when we insert
 - Which item do we remove?

 ![Stack v Queue](StackQueue.png)

 - Stack: Examine the item most recently added.
 LIFO
 - Queue: Examine the item least recemtly added.
 FIFO
+- Deque: Both stack and a queue.
+FIFO + LIFO

 ## Client, implementation, interface